MaynSantosGit/SystemInfo4Terminal/README.md

 You’ll need
 * Python 3.6+
-* psutil – install it with pip install psutil
+* psutil – install it for your chosen OS.
 * smartmontools (optional) – for disk temperatures.
 On Linux/macOS you probably already have it; on Windows you can grab it from smartmontools.org.

 How to run